tomerOko/taskForAdarAB/readme.md

 # hey! welcome to docker for angular

 ## description
-react chat component with nodeJS and mySql
+react chat component with nodeJS and mySql.

+## security
+not secured at all
+DO NOT DEPLOY TO ANY SERVER/CLOUD BEFORE HIDING CONFIG FILES AND CHANGING AND HIDING THE PASSWORDS

 ## installation